 While the Monroe County District Attorney’s Office is primarily composed of attorneys charged with prosecuting crimes, a secondary body of “non-prosecutorial staff” assist both the District Attorney and the office’s prosecutors by assuming the numerous ancillary roles and performing the many tasks that result in successful convictions.

 Victim Witness Unit

 The Victim Witness Unit assists the victims of serious crimes by helping them cope with the demands of the criminal justice system after what is often a traumatic and life-altering event.
-The Victim Witness Unit regularly makes referrals to counseling, arranges rides to and from court, provides interpreters when needed, assists in preparation of victim impact statements, and makes referrals for assistance from the NYS Crime Victims Board.
-In addition to these roles, the staff of the Victims Witness Unit work closely with the District Attorney’s Office and Probation to obtain court orders for the restitution of losses.
+The Victim Witness Unit regularly makes referrals to counseling, arranges rides to and from court, provides interpreters when needed, assists in preparation of victim impact statements, and makes referrals for assistance from the NYS Office of Victim Services.
+In addition to these roles, the staff of the Victim Witness Unit works closely with the District Attorney’s Office and Probation to obtain court orders for the restitution of losses.

 District Attorney Investigators Bureau